yorickps/puppet-beid/README.md

 #### Public classes

-beid: Main class, includes all other.
+`beid`: Main class, includes all other.

 #### Private classes

-- beid::install: Installs all packages and dependencies
+- `beid::install`: Installs all packages and dependencies
-- beid::service: Handles the systemd service
+- `beid::service`: Handles the systemd service

 ### Parameters